Yiling-J/theine/README.md

 #### Single Expiration Handling Thread for All Cache Instances
 In V2, instead of each cache instance using a separate thread for proactive expiration (as in V1), a single thread will be used to handle expirations for all cache instances via `asyncio`.
 This improves efficiency and scalability.

+#### Improved Adaptive Cache Eviction Policy
+The improved adaptive cache eviction policy automatically switches between LRU and LFU strategies to achieve a higher hit ratio across diverse workloads.
+See [hit ratios](#hit-ratios) for results based on many widely used trace data.

 ## Table of Contents

 - [Requirements](#requirements)